Collaboration ⇌ Innovation

 Collaboration ⇌ Innovation is supported by Illuminance Solutions & W3Events Pty Ltd

 One Day – Tuesday 4 April

 You will be first asked to create your personal profile.
 This enables us to keep track of your registration and provide you with assistance and new information as and when it may become available.

 This pass gives you access to all three sessions of C⇌I on Tuesday 4 April.

 This consists of the morning and afternoon sessions, and the scheduled sundowner to be held from 6:00pm onwards.

-This Pass should be activated no later than Tuesday 4 April, and will provide access to C⇌I and all events and activities planned for Wednesday 5 April, Thursday 6 April, Friday 7 April and Saturday 8 April.
+This pass will provide access events on Monday, including the Festival of the Web Welcome Function, C⇌I on Tuesday, and all events and activities planned for Wednesday 5 April, Thursday 6 April and Friday 7 April.
 This pass includes the WWW2017 Gala Dinner scheduled for Thursday 6 April.